mlabs-haskell/plutus-simple-model/docs/src/test-scripts.md

 Note that in example we wrap it in `HashDatum`.
 Starting from Babbage era we can store not only datum hashes in `TxOut` but also we can inline datum values stright into `TxOut`.
 To distinguish between two cases we use `DatumMode` wrapper.
 It's available from Babbage era.
-In Alonzo era wr can use only `HashDatum` mode.
+In Alonzo era we can use only `HashDatum` mode.

 Let's create another Tx to post solution to the puzzle.
 It seems to be more involved but don't be scary.
 We will take it bit by bit: